-MISC supports a multidisciplinary approach to the study of Canada by bringing together students, researchers, and practitioners to discuss important issues about the country’s past, present, and future.
+MISC offers three distinct but complementary interdisciplinary programs are available to undergraduate students: Canadian Studies, Indigenous Studies and Quebec Studies.
 As part of the Faculty of Arts, MISC is especially interested in perspectives from the humanities and the social sciences.
 At the same time, MISC aims to be a hub for people from across campus and beyond who are interested in the study of Canada.